The key to producing a song that gets played on repeat is a catchy and memorable melody.

 And the best thing about it?
 You don’t need any advanced music theory knowledge.

 Here’s a few other reasons why this is an incredible technique to level up your music:

-- It allows you to take control of your melody, not the other way round
+- It allows you to take control of your songwriting, not randomly plot notes and hope for the best

 - It builds tension and keeps the track flowing smoothly

 Below are two examples of call and response in electronic dance music.

 Armin Van Buuren & W&W – D# Fat

 The ‘call’ is very obvious in this section.
 It’s the intense sound that hits you after the vocal and pads fade out.

 One thing that’s worth pointing out is that the call and response contain massive difference in timbre and intensity.